esa-esdl/gridtools/README.md

 [![Build Status](https://travis-ci.org/CAB-LAB/gridtools.svg?branch=master)](https://travis-ci.org/CAB-LAB/gridtools)
 [![codecov.io](https://codecov.io/github/CAB-LAB/gridtools/coverage.svg?branch=master)](https://codecov.io/github/CAB-LAB/gridtools?branch=master)

-# gridtools - Python tools for numeric grids
+# gridtools - Python tools for geo-spatial grids

-While there exists a number of Python functions that upsample numeric images and grids to a higher resolution, there is a lack in methods that perform grid cell aggregation for downsampling grids to a coarser resolution.
-Most of the existing aggregation methods assume an integer factor between source and target grid so that contributions of partly overlapping grid cell areas don't exist.

-This repo is independent of the ``cablab-core`` repository so that it can be used it outside the scope of the CAB-LAB project.

 ## Modules

 ### Module ``gridtools.resampling``

+While there exists a number of Python functions that can be used to upsample geo-spatial images and grids to a higher spatial resolution, there is a generally a lack in methods that perform grid cell aggregation for downsampling grids to a coarser spatial resolution.
+Most of the existing aggregation methods assume an integer factor between a source and its target grid so that contributions of partly overlapping grid cell areas don't exist.

-The ``gridtools.resampling`` module provides high-performance regridding functions required the ESA CAB-LAB project: ``resample_2d()``, ``upsample_2d()``, ``downsample_2d()`` whose aim is to generate a *data cube* of climate data.
+The ``gridtools.resampling`` module provides the high-performance regridding functions ``resample_2d()``, ``upsample_2d()``, and ``downsample_2d()``.

 Downsampling can take into account partial contributions of source grid cells for a given target grid cell; it performs a weighted aggregation of grid cell contributions.

 * Method ``DS_FIRST``: Take first valid source grid cell, ignore contribution areas.
-* Method ``DS_LAST``:Take last valid source grid cell, ignore contribution areas.
+* Method ``DS_LAST``: Take last valid source grid cell, ignore contribution areas.
 * Method ``DS_MEAN``: Compute average of all valid source grid cells, with weights given by contribution area.
 * Method ``DS_MODE``: Compute most frequently seen valid source grid cell, with frequency given by contribution area.
-Note that this mode can use an additional keyword argument *mode_rank* which can be used to generate the n-th mode.
+Note that this method can use an additional keyword argument *mode_rank* which can be used to generate the "n-th Mode".
 See ``downsample_2d()``.
 * Method ``DS_VAR``: Compute the biased weighted estimator of variance (see https://en.wikipedia.org/wiki/Mean_square_weighted_deviation), with weights given by contribution area.
 * Method ``DS_STD``: Compute the corresponding standard deviation to the biased weighted estimator